dipscope/TypeManager.TS/README.md

 ![GitHub](https://img.shields.io/github/license/dipscope/TypeManager.TS) ![NPM](https://img.shields.io/npm/v/@dipscope/type-manager) ![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)

-Type manager is a parsing package for `TypeScript` which will help you to transform JSON strings or plain objects into `JavaScript` object instances.
-It supports [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) or declarative configuration and allows you to configure parsing of your or 3rd party classes easily.
+Type manager is a superb parsing package for `TypeScript` which will help you to transform JSON strings or plain objects directly into class instances.
+No more need for unsafe `JSON.parse` and `JSON.stringify` functions.
+Forget about manual mapping and limitations.
+We support data transformations, circular references, naming conventions, generic and polymorphic types.
+Parsing never was so fun and easy.

+Configuration can be done using [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) or declarative configuration for your or 3rd party classes.

 We recommend to use our [official website](https://dipscope.com/type-manager/what-issues-it-solves) to navigate through available features.
 You can also use the latest documentation described below.